University of California, Riverside: Rankings

 Institutional rankings of UC Riverside vary widely, depending on the criteria of the publication.
-For instance, U.S. News & World Report has named UC Riverside the top university in the nation for social mobility in 2021, 2020, and 2019.
-In the 2022 edition of U.S. News & World Reports "America's Best Colleges", UCR was ranked tied for 83rd among national universities, 33rd among public schools, and 1st for Social Mobility; criteria include professor peer assessment, student selectivity and retention, as well as faculty resources, financial resources, and alumni giving.
-In the 2020 edition of the Washington Monthly college rankings, UCR ranked 27th among national universities.
+For instance, U.S. News & World Report has named UC Riverside the top university in the nation for social mobility 7 years running.
+In the 2026 edition of U.S. News & World Reports "America's Best Colleges", UCR was ranked tied for 75th among national universities, 36th among public schools, and 1st for social mobility; criteria include professor peer assessment, student selectivity and retention, as well as faculty resources, financial resources, and alumni giving.
+In the 2026 edition of the Washington Monthly college rankings, UCR ranked 50th among national universities.
 Washington Monthly assesses the quality of schools based on social mobility (recruiting and graduating low-income students), research (producing cutting-edge scholarship and PhDs), and service (encouraging students to give something back to their country).
-In the 2021 edition of Webometrics Ranking of World Universities based in Spain, UCR was ranked 67th among national universities and 132nd among world universities.
-Money magazine ranked UC Riverside 48th in the country out of the nearly 1500 schools it evaluated for its 2020 Best Colleges ranking.
-According to the Faculty Scholarly Productivity Index published by Academic Analytics in 2006, UCR as an institution ranked 46th among top research universities considering such criteria as faculty publications, citations, research funding and other honors.
 Since 1997, more than 110 UCR faculty members have been elected fellows of the American Association for the Advancement of Science.
 Over the course of UCR's history, seven current or former faculty members have been elected to the National Academy of Sciences, and more than 50 have received Guggenheim Fellowships.
-UCR currently has two Nobel Laureates on its faculty.
+UCR currently has two Nobel laureates on its faculty.